sabrinakappann/warehouse/README.md

     - [X] Create new Components
     - [X] Create new generic Items (if Composition, no items and quantities defined yet)
     - [ ] Create new Compositions + its items/quantities
+    - [ ] Business logic validation at entities getters and setters
   - READ:
     - [X] List all items registered
     - [X] List all components registered